CANDELbio/mantis-viewer/docs/about.md

 permalink: /about/
 ---

-Mantis Viewer is distributed under a GPLv3 license.
+Mantis Viewer is distributed under an Apache 2 license.

 It is built and supported by the [Parker Institute for Cancer Immunotherapy](https://www.parkerici.org).